eventdata/ConfliBERT-Manual/README.md

 # ConfliBERT-Manual

-This is the initial setup for ConfliBERT as a application / project that can be used by others (not just a paper replication)!
+This is the initial setup for ConfliBERT as an application / project that can be used by others (not just a paper replication)!